 Publicly recognizing specific individual contributions is also important.
 The morale of a team and its members will grow when they feel valued and when their efforts are noticed.
 A sense of belonging is important in any organization or team.
-For example, when members are absent from a meeting, someone may volunteer to call or e-mail the absent members to let them know they were missed.
+For example, when members miss a meeting, someone may volunteer to call or e-mail the absent members to let them know they were missed.
 Keeping members involved is a must in maintaining interest.

 Recognition causes people to strive for greater achievements.
-Recognized members usually become more productive or more competitive.
-A common way to recognize people is to give an award or nominate them for an award.
-There are many different types of awards for LEPCs given by communities, private entities, and state and federal governments.
+Recognized members can become more productive or competitive.
+A common way to recognize people is to give or nominate them for an award.
+There are many different types of awards given by communities, private entities, and state and federal governments.
 For example, award nominations can be sent to EPA for the annual Chemical Emergency Preparedness and Prevention (CEPP) and biennial regional LEPC conferences.
-Also, please remember the importance of publicly recognizing volunteers who have demonstrated good or outstanding performance.
+Also, please remember the importance of recognizing volunteers who have demonstrated good performances.